 If you want a highly productive and efficient marketing team, you will have to hire well.
 End up hiring the wrong person and you will keep paying for your mistake for a long time to come.
-An incorrect hiring decision could cost a company up to $20,000 a year on an average.
+An incorrect hiring decision could cost a company an average of $4,129 per job in the United States.
 So, if you want to avoid hiring mistakes, you need to be methodical and efficient.

 In fact, it would be best if you chalk out a hiring strategy for greater effectiveness.
 The process of hiring is not limited to face-to-face interviews only.
 It is a process, so there are many steps involved in it.
 Think of it like acquiring information on leads to nurture them in a better way.
 You have to cover a lot of ground if you want to hire the right person.

 Why Do You Need To Hire The Right Person For Your Marketing Team?

 66% of employers claim that they have experienced negative effects after making a bad hire.
 It can end up creating emotional turmoil amidst your marketing team and as 37% of employers claim, bad hires affect employee morale.
 Not only that; bad hires often cause disruption in client relationships according to 18% of employers.